Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Introduction

 Interest rate benchmarks are central to the fixed income market, playing a crucial role in determining the cost of bank borrowing in wholesale money markets.
 Historically, the most widely used credit-based benchmarks for floating interest rates was the London Interbank Offered Rate (LIBOR) and similar forward-looking rates in other fixed income markets.
 The LIBOR reflected the expected future cost of interbank borrowing and lending and, traditionally, its quotations for maturities ranging from overnight to one year were based on submissions from a panel of banks.
 However, the global financial crisis (GFC) of 2007-2009 exposed significant challenges within the financial industry, including a sharp decline in interbank financing transactions due to stricter regulations and increased credit risks.
 Moreover, LIBOR faced practical issues such as manipulation and sustainability concerns.

-Consequently, in 2017, the Financial Conduct Authority (FCA) announced the phased discontinuation of LIBOR with certain currencies and maturities temporarily exempted.
-In response to concerns about LIBOR's long-term viability, many governments have adopted alternative benchmarks.
-One prominent replacement are the risk-free rates (RFRs) and the associated backward-looking averages.
-Notable examples of risk-free rates in major economies include the Secured Overnight Financing Rate (SOFR) in the United States, the Cash Rate (AONIA) in Australia, the Euro Short-Term Rate (\officialeuro{}STR) in the Eurozone, the Sterling Overnight Index Average (SONIA) in the United Kingdom and the Tokyo Overnight Average Rate (TONAR) in Japan.
+Consequently, in 2017, the Financial Conduct Authority (FCA) announced the phased discontinuation of LIBOR and, in response, several alternative benchmark rates were adopted in major economies.
+One prominent replacement are the backward-looking averages associated with the risk-free rates (RFRs).
+Notable examples of risk-free rates in major economies include the Secured Overnight Financing Rate (SOFR) in the United States, the Euro Short-Term Rate (\officialeuro{}STR) in the Eurozone, the Sterling Overnight Index Average (SONIA) in the United Kingdom, the Tokyo Overnight Average Rate (TONAR) in Japan, and the Cash Rate (also informally known as the AONIA) in Australia.